zamoose/Elbee-Elgee/README.markdown

 ### VERSION HISTORY ###

+* Version 1.3.7
+	* **Issues Fixed**
+		*Top-level drop-downs should now be styled correctly and consistently
+		* Custom menus added as widgets should no longer get styling from top-level menus
 * Version 1.3.6
 	* **Features Added**
 		* Greater CSS flexibility (selectors aren't as specific, allowing for easier child theming)